 A judge will review the proposed settlement at the hearing to determine whether it is fair and reasonable.
 If all parties sign the agreement, the court will provisionally approve it.
 When it grants a provisional approval, the parties have ten days to rescind the agreement.
 After ten days, the Board will formally approve the settlement.
 Once the Board grants its approval, the insurance company or the administrator has ten days to make the agreed-upon payments.

 Once you settle your case under Section 32, you will no longer have any rights to ongoing and future benefits.
 Instead, you will receive the lump sum set in the agreement or an annuity.
 Once the Board approves the settlement, it is closed, and you may not reopen it.

 How a NY Workers’ Compensation Attorney Can Help You

 A knowledgeable workers’ comp attorney can help you with your ongoing workers' comp claim, your Section 32 settlement, and any potential third-party liability claims.

 An experienced attorney will understand the various factors, including lost wages and potential medical expenses, included in your Section 32 negotiations.
 An attorney can navigate the legal terms of the proposed settlement to ensure that you understand what you are agreeing to and signing.
 If there are potential third-party defendants, a skilled workers’ comp attorney will also understand how to investigate those potential claims and how to negotiate or litigate those cases.

-If you or a loved one suffered a New York work-related injury, contact a work injury lawyer for an initial consultation and no-cost case evaluation.
+If you or a loved one suffered a New York work-related injury, contact a Bronx personal injury lawyer for an initial consultation and no-cost case evaluation.
 Let an experienced workers’ comp lawyer resolve your case and obtain the compensation you deserve.